 One key to getting the most useful feedback is to consider how you ask for it.
-Instead of asking a colleague 'What do you think?’ (sample answer: ‘It’s great’), it’s better to ask specific questions.
-For example, 'This is the brief, do you think I’ve fulfilled it?' or 'Which part of the design did your eye focus on first?'
+Instead of asking a colleague 'What do you think?’ (probably answer: ‘It’s great’), ask specific questions, for example, 'This is the brief, do you think I’ve fulfilled it?' or 'Which part of the design did your eye focus on first?'
 That way people will be able to critique your work in a constructive way, without coming off like a boorish troll.

-It can also be useful for you to give your feedback on other designers’ work, helping you to empathise and improve your critical skills in ways that you can apply to your own work.
-Check out this article on how to get more from creative criticism.
+It can also be useful for you to give your own feedback on other designers’ work too.
+This can help you to empathise and improve the way you critique work in order to then apply that to your own projects.

 03. Start a side project

-If you're designing the same kind of pieces over and over again in your nine-to-five job can lead to your graphic design skills becoming stale, not to mention the impact on your own enthusiasm and passion for the discipline.
-One way to keep up your motivation to learn new things by starting your own side project.
+If you're designing the same kind of pieces over and over again in your nine-to-five job, that can quickly lead to your graphic design skills becoming stale, not to mention the impact on your own enthusiasm and passion for the discipline.
+One way to keep up your drive to learn new things is by starting your own side project.

 Learning a new design skill is always far easier if you need it to create a specific thing, particularly if that’s something personal to you.
-So a passion project can lead you to learn new skills you’d never even thought of, without needing the kind of self-discipline associated with formal study.
+So a personal project can lead you to learn new skills you’d never even thought of, without needing the kind of self-discipline associated with formal study.

-There's a popular saying in the world of web startups, there’s a saying: Fail fast.
+There's a popular saying in the world of web startups: fail fast.
 In other words. it’s only by trying out lots of experimental design ideas and putting them into practice that you find out what works best and what you’re good at.
 It’s an approach that graphic designers can learn from when it comes to experimenting with new media, skills and techniques (see our selection of experimental design projects) in order to avoid getting stuck in a rut.